spininertia/w2v4j/README.md

 - model: the neural network language model used to train the word representation. default value is NeuralNetworkLanguageModel.SKIP_GRAM (skip gram), another option is NeuralNetworkLanguagemodel.CBOW (continuous bag of words).

-After the model is trained, you can test its functionality using following method.
+__After the model is trained, you can test its functionality using following method__.

 To see whether a word appears in vocabulary: